letsgoawaydev/Unison/README.md

 Some features are best for survival and best for pvp servers who want to match bedrocks mechanics.

-## Plans (everything will be toggleable)
+## Added
 - Arm's on armor stands
 - Position and Days played UI using scoreboard
 - 5.0 instead of 4.5 block interaction range reach for all players, with an option to choose mobile bedrock edition's 6 block reach in survival and 12 block reach in creative
-- Bedrock Potion effect differences of Golden Apple, Totem of Undying and Suspicious Stew
+- Bedrock Potion effect differences of Golden Apple, Totem of Undying
+- Bedrock edition offhand mechanics

+# Plans
+- Suspicious stew bedrock effects have not been added yet.
 - Disable Player Collisions
-- Bedrock edition offhand mechanics